-Based on this data, it goes without saying that a full-bleed shot will always outperform one that isn't at full capacity.
+Based on this data, it goes without saying that a full-bleed shot will consistently outperform one that isn't at full capacity.
 Instagram is a visual place for your brand to make an impact — users want to be wowed.
-Don't whisper at them, shout from the rooftops.

 Aesthetic choices are super important, they're what sets accounts apart from one another.
 Without them, the world would be a bland, uniform place.
 But to sustain a business, rational marketing decisions are equally critical.

 The key to social success is to strike that elusive balance between the two.
 And with the information we just dropped on you, you're one step closer to achieving it.